 Suitable container Recommended storage temperature: 15 - 23 °C Polyethylene or polypropylene container.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
-Storage incompatibility one known Hazard categories in accordance with Regulation (EC) No 2012/18/EU (Seveso III) Not Available Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of Not Available
+Storage incompatibility Avoid strong acids, bases.
+Hazard categories in accordance with Regulation (EC) No 2012/18/EU (Seveso III) Not Available Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of Not Available